jrs-innovation-center/user-stories/schedulehouse/data.md

 The data elements below represent details for a given property, such as a house.
 This information is displayed on the Property Details page.

+  - Property ID  - Primary Key.
+Represented as either an `_id` key in CouchDB.  `ID` table column MySQL database.
-  - Property ID / MLS Number
+  - MLS Number - a business/alternate key for the property.
   - Description
   - Pictures
   - Square Footage